THE DECEITFULNESS OF RICHES

 By understanding God’s purpose of blessing you with riches!

-The Scripture admonishes, “Do not trust in oppression, nor vainly hope in robbery; if riches increase, do not set your heart on them.”
+The Psalmist admonishes, “Do not trust in oppression, nor vainly hope in robbery; if riches increase, do not set your heart on them.”
 (Psa.
 62:10 NKJV).

-Prayer: My Dear Holy Spirit, help and teach me daily to guard my heart against the deceitfulness of riches, in Jesus’ name.
+Prayer: My Dear Holy Spirit, teach and help me daily to guard my heart and mind against the deceitfulness of riches, in Jesus’ name.
 Amen.